 Here is more about the book…I think you’ll enjoy this wonderful and inspiring story, too…

-Moss, an extremely successful businessman, oilman, producer, actor, writer, entrepreneur, father and husband, lived a life many only dreamed of.
-He was often the life of the party, but unfortunately partied too hard on many occasions.
+Moss, an extremely successful businessman, oilman, producer, actor, writer, entrepreneur, father, and husband, lived a life many only dream of.
+He was often the life of the party but unfortunately partied too hard on many occasions.
 Because of delayed business meetings, Moss missed flights on two separate occasions.
 In each case, the planes crashed, killing everyone on board.
-After these plane crashes, Moss felt he had been spared him for a reason, although he did not understand the exact reason at the time.
+After this plane crashes, Moss felt he had been spared him for a reason, although he did not understand the exact reason at the time.